• Skip to primary navigation

 Flax seed butter or flax seed spread recipe with step by step photos.

-• Dry roast flax seeds in a pan, over medium flame, tossing frequently, till it gets fragrant.
-When you take it in your fist, you should feel the sharp heat.
+• Dry roast flax seeds in a pan, over medium flame, tossing frequently, till its fragrant.
+When you take it in your fist, you should feel the heat.

-• Switch off the stove and let it cool down to room temperature.
+• Switch off stove and let it cool down to room temperature.

 • Transfer to a mixie jar or food processor and run till the flax seeds are ground to a coarse powder.

-• Add, salt, sweetener of your choice, and flavoring agent (if using) and run the mixie once again till well combined.
+• Add, salt, sweetener of your choice (if using) and run the mixie once again.

-• Add ¼ cup oil first and process till it all comes together in a mass.
+• Add 1/4 cup oil first and process it till it all comes together in a mass.

 • Add the remaining oil and grind till the butter forms into a smooth paste.
 This should take 2-3 mins.
-Keep scraping the sides with a spatula.
+Keep scrapping the sides with a spatula.

 • Transfer into a clean, dry jar and keep it refrigerated.